Southwest Airlines Flight 1380: Initial investigation

 On April 23, 2018, Southwest Airlines announced that it was voluntarily going beyond the FAA EAD requirement and performing ultrasonic inspections on all CFM engines in its fleet, including two each on around 700 Boeing 737-700 and 737-800 aircraft.

-On April 30, 2018, the aircraft involved in the accident was released by the NTSB and was flown by Southwest Airlines to a service facility performing major services on Boeing aircraft at Paine Field in Everett, Washington for repairs.
+On April 30, 2018, the aircraft involved in the accident was released by the NTSB and was flown by Southwest Airlines to a service facility performing major services on Boeing aircraft at Paine Field in Everett, Washington, for repairs.

 On May 2, 2018, the FAA issued follow-up airworthiness directive (AD) 2018-09-10, which expanded the inspections on CFM56-7B engines beyond the original EAD 2018-09-51.
 The new AD required inspections of engines with lower cycles and introduced repeat inspection requirements, including a requirement to perform detailed inspections on each fan blade before it accumulated 20,000 cycles since new or within 113 days, whichever occurred later, or within 113 days from the effective date of the AD if cycles since new on a fan blade were unknown with repeat inspections no later than 3,000 cycles since the last inspection.
 If any unserviceable fan blade was found, it was required to be removed from service before further flight.
 The FAA estimated that this AD affected 3,716 engines installed on aircraft of U.S. registry at an estimated cost of US$8,585 per blade replacement.

-On June 7, 2018, the aircraft involved in the accident was flown from Everett to Southern California Logistics Airport in Victorville, California for storage.
-As of 2021, the aircraft has not been flown.
+After flying to Paine Field in Everett, the plane then moved to Southern California Logistics Airport in Victorville, California, on June 7, 2018, where it was placed into storage.
+The aircraft remained there and never flew again.